Impartial digraphs: Further questions

 \begin{example}[3-edge path] The digraph \pathaba is positive, as it follows from the proof of Sidorenko's conjecture for a 3-edge path (see the responses to this MathOverflow post~\cite{overflow-sid} for some nice and short proofs).

 The digraph \pathaaa is negative since $t(\pathaba, W) + t(\pathaaa, W) = 1/4$ for all tourneyons $W$.

 The remaining orientations $\pathaab$ and $\pathbaa$ are impartial. \end{example}

 There are recursive ways to build up positive graphs.
-For example, construct $\vec H$ constructed by taking a disjoint union of $\vec H_1$ and $\vec H_2$ and adding a new directed edge from every vertex of $\vec H_1$ to every vertex of $\vec H_2$.
+For example, construct $\vec H$ by taking a disjoint union of $\vec H_1$ and $\vec H_2$ and adding a new directed edge from every vertex of $\vec H_1$ to every vertex of $\vec H_2$.
 We leave it as a fun exercise\footnote{Hint: by first fixing the embedding of $\vec H_1$, and applying the positivity of $\vec H_2$, we can replace $\vec H_2$ by an empty graph on $|H_2|$ vertices.
 Likewise with $\vec H_1$.
 Then it remains to show that the complete bipartite graph is positive, which follows from H\"older's inequality.} to show that if $\vec H_1$ and $\vec H_2$ are positive, then so is $\vec H$.

 As a corollary of the above recursive construction, we see that all transitive tournaments are positive, which was known~\cite{CR17}.
-Also, a positive tournament must be transitive since it has to embed into a transitive tournament.
+Also, a positive tournament must be transitive since it has to be embedded into a transitive tournament.

 It appears to be a challenging problem to classify all positive and negative digraphs.
 In particular, the problem of classifying positive digraphs includes Sidorenko's conjecture as a special case.

 \begin{problem} Determine all positive and negative digraphs. \end{problem}